Comparing PCI to PXI Switching Systems

 • Some products are available in PCI but not PXI

-The principal reason for not offering all switching designs in PCI are:
+The principle reason for not offering all switching designs in PCI are:

 • Not enough commercial demand

-• Some switching systems may not be suited for inclusion on cards that might reside in a PC for EMC reasons
+• Some switching systems may not be suited for inclusion on cards which might reside in a PC for EMC reasons

 • The chassis power supply is less well defined

-For these reasons, PCI solutions tend to concentrate on systems that are not high-power and will have fewer compromises when included in a desktop PC or an industrial chassis.
+For these reasons PCI solutions tend to concentrate on systems which are not high power and will have fewer compromises when included in a desk top PC or an industrial chassis.

-Pickering Interfaces is always willing to consider PCI versions of our PXI designs; don't hesitate to contact us for more information.
+Pickering Interfaces is always willing to consider PCI versions of PXI designs.